MicrosoftDocs/customer-insights/ci-docs/journeys/privacy-use-features.md

 ## Set up double opt in to confirm changes in consent level and subscriptions

-To fully comply with the GDPR (and other common regulations), you must set up the double opt-in system.
+To fully comply with the common privacy regulations, you must set up the double opt-in system.
 Double opt-in uses email messaging to ensure that all requests to change a contact's consent level or add a subscription were made on purpose by a person who can read that contact's email.

 More information: [Set up double opt-in for new subscriptions and consent changes](double-opt-in.md)